 Few companies generate anything like the buzz that Apple does for its new products, with rumours flying around months before an official announcement is made.
 Apple's keynote event at the Worldwide Developer Conference put the wagging tongues around the new MacBook Airs to rest as it unveiled the latest revisions to its range of sleek and stylish laptops.

-The 13-inch model I had in for review might not look that different on the outside, but it's packing a tasty bunch of new specs within.
-The base 13-inch configuration featured here comes with a third-generation Intel Core i5 processor, 4GB of RAM and a 128GB solid state drive.
-That's going to set you back £999 or £1,079 if you want 8GB of RAM.
+The 13-inch model I had in for review might not look any different on the outside, but it's packing some new treats within.
+The base 13-inch configuration featured here comes with a dual-core 1.3GHz Intel Core i5 processor, from the new Haswell family of chips.
+A 128GB SSD drive is on board too, along with 4GB of RAM.
+It'll set you back £949.

 It keeps the same svelte dimensions -- 325mm wide by 227mm deep -- so it will slide perfectly into your existing neoprene sleeve or fancy leather carrying bag.
 It's still 3mm at its front edge, which expands to 17mm at its fattest point at the back.

-If you want to save some room in your bag then you can always opt for the 11-inch model.
-It's only 299mm wide and 192mm deep so it's particularly well-suited for those economy class flights when you're trapped between two portly gentlemen for five hours.
+If you want to save some room in your bag, you can always opt for the 11-inch model.
+It's only 299mm wide and 192mm deep, so it's particularly well-suited for those economy class flights when you're trapped between two portly gentlemen for five hours.

-Around the edges you'll find a 3.5mm headphone port, a slimmer MagSafe 2 power port (your existing MagSafe plug won't work with the new design), a Thunderbolt DisplayPort and most interestingly of all, two USB 3.0 ports.
-Apple has resisted USB 3.0 for a while now as they previously required an extra chip to work, but the latest Intel Ivy Bridge processors in the new Air support it as standard.
+Around the edges you'll find a 3.5mm headphone port, a slimmer MagSafe 2 power port (your existing MagSafe plug won't work with the new design), a Thunderbolt DisplayPort, an SD card slot and two USB 3.0 ports.
+The only change you'll see is the two tiny holes on the left -- that's for the updated stereo microphone for better voice clarity with FaceTime calls.